NLnetLabs/routinator/doc/manual/source/validity-checker.rst

 This will produce a detailed analysis of the reasoning behind the validation outcome is printed in JSON format.
-In case of an *Invalid* state, whether this because the announcement is originated by an unauthorised AS, or if the prefix is more specific than the maximum prefix length allows.
+In case of an *Invalid* state, whether this because the announcement is originated by an unauthorised AS (``"reason": "as"``), or if the prefix is more specific than the maximum prefix length allows (``"reason": "length"``).
 Lastly, a complete list of VRPs that caused the result is included:

 .. code-block:: json